genomehubs/goat-cli/README.md

 This search will return all the assembly spans and levels for the three taxa specified.

-Larger numbers of requests are probably best submitted using a file, e.g:
+Larger numbers of requests are probably best submitted using a file (only up to 500 spp), e.g:

 `goat search -kf examples/taxids.txt > taxids_karyotype_data.tsv`